 A company whose ships and wharves were subsumed by the Indo-China Steam Navigation Co was the German-managed Trautmann & Co (1863) for which the fleet list is included in the FOREIGN section.

-Click the first white PDF at right for our full illustrated fleet list of the Jardine, Matheson & Co. powered ships (initially published in 1973).
-The red PDF is a dissertation (no illustrations) "SAILING THE CHINA SEAS: THE INDO-CHINA STEAM NAVIGATION COMPANY 1881 – c.1939" by Captain Peter Ballantyne.
+The red PDF at right is a dissertation (no illustrations) "SAILING THE CHINA SEAS: THE INDO-CHINA STEAM NAVIGATION COMPANY 1881 – c.1939" by Captain Peter Ballantyne.
 Kindly provided with his permission, it outlines the history of the company and provides much useful information.
+Click the first white PDF for our full illustrated fleet list of the Jardine, Matheson & Co. powered ships (initially published in 1973).
 The second white PDF covers the atypical career of the EASTERN TRADER of 1959.

 Illustrated below are the Indo-China Steam Navigation Company's Lower River steamer YUEN WO of 1884, at that time the largest merchant ship built in the Far East (Chinese School painting, SK coll.), and express Calcutta steamer EASTERN QUEEN of 1950, designed by interred Jardine staff in a prison camp and depicted at Sydney later in her career (Roger Martin/NAA).
 The Australian merchant ensign rather than the national flag at the foremast indicates that the master is an Australian merchant mariner.